SteveSayantan/DevOps-Bootcamp/docker-basics/docker-flow.md

 ## Docker Image

-Docker Images contain a smaller version of Operating System and all the dependecies of our app.
+Docker Images contain a smaller version of Operating System and all binaries, config files, and other dependencies of our app.
 Images are built in layers.
+Each image is immutable, we can only add changes on top of it or create a new image.
-Each layer is immutable and a collection of files and directories.

-Layers receive an ID, calculated via a SHA 256 hash of the layer contents.
-Thus, if the layer contents change the SHA 256 hash changes as well.
-If any layer of an image is already present in the local system, it is not downloaded.
+Each layer is immutable as well.
+Each layer in an image contains a set of filesystem changes - additions, deletions, or modifications.Layers receive an ID, calculated via a SHA 256 hash of the layer contents.
+Layers can be reused between images, i.e. if any layer of an image is already present in the local system, it is not downloaded.

+#### Caching
+When you run the docker build command to create a new image, Docker executes each instruction in your Dockerfile, creating a layer for each command and in the order specified.

+Subsequent builds after the initial are faster due to the caching mechanism, as long as the commands and context remain unchanged.
+Docker caches the intermediate layers generated during the build process.
+When you rebuild the image without making any changes to the Dockerfile or the source code, Docker can reuse the cached layers, significantly speeding up the build process.

+Here are a few examples of situations that can cause cache to be invalidated:

+- Any changes to the command of a RUN instruction invalidates that layer.
+Docker detects the change and invalidates the build cache if there's any modification to a RUN command in your Dockerfile.

+- Any changes to files copied into the image with the COPY or ADD instructions.
+Docker keeps an eye on any alterations to files within our project directory.
+Whether it's a change in content or properties like permissions, Docker considers these modifications as triggers to invalidate the cache.

+- Once one layer is invalidated, all following layers are also invalidated.
+If any previous layer, including the base image or intermediary layers, has been invalidated due to changes, Docker ensures that subsequent layers relying on it are also invalidated.
+This keeps the build process synchronized and prevents inconsistencies.